 When trying to diagnose the source of an air conditioner water leak, there are a few key areas to inspect.
 Start by checking the drain line and pan underneath the indoor evaporator coil, as clogged drains and cracked pans are common culprits.

-Trace the drain line to see any kinks, clogs from algae or debris, or separation of the fittings.
-Examine the drain pan for deterioration, rust holes, or visible water.
+Trace the drain line to see if it has kinks, clogs from algae or debris, or separation of the fittings.
+Then, examine the drain pan for deterioration, rust holes, or visible water.

-Thoroughly inspecting the drain line, drain pan, coils, and basepan will help pinpoint where the air conditioner’s condensate leaks so the root issue can be addressed.
+Inspecting the drain line, drain pan, coils, and basepan will help pinpoint where the air conditioner’s condensate leaks to address the root issue.

-Fixing a leaky air conditioner yourself is often feasible with some simple maintenance and repairs.
-Clean any algae, mould or debris buildup in the drain pipe using a wet or dry shop vacuum.
+Fixing a leaky air conditioner yourself is often feasible with simple maintenance and repairs.
+Clean any algae, mould or debris build-up in the drain pipe using a wet or dry shop vacuum.

 Check all PVC drain fittings for cracks and reconnect any parts that have become disconnected.
 If the drain pan is cracked, replace it with a new plastic pan of the same size.
 Tighten hose clamps and straighten any kinks in condensate hoses.